 Rare earth minerals contain unique chemical and physical properties such as lanthanum, are found in small concentrations, need extensive precise processes to separate, and are critical components of modern technologies such as laser guidance systems, personal electronics such as Blackberries, and satellites.
 The U.S. has some rare earth resources, but is heavily dependent on access to them from from Afghanistan, Bolivia, and China.
 Losing access to these resources would have significant economic, military, and political implications.
 This presentation will highlight government information resources on rare earth minerals from agencies such as the Department of Energy (DOE), Department of Defense (DOD), U.S. Geological Survey (USGS), Congress, and congressional support agencies.

 rare earth mineral, rare earth elements, rare earths, strategic minerals, geopolitics, supply chain, international security

 Date of this Version

 Bert Chapman.
 Government Documents on Rare Earth Minerals.
 Presentation-Federal Depository Library Conference-October 16, 2012.
 Washington, DC.

-American Politics Commons, Asian Studies Commons, Comparative Politics Commons, Defense and Security Studies Commons, International Business Commons, International Economics Commons, International Relations Commons, Library and Information Science Commons, Military Studies Commons, Other International and Area Studies Commons, Physical and Environmental Geography Commons, Political Economy Commons, Public Economics Commons, Science and Technology Policy Commons, Technology and Innovation Commons
+American Politics Commons, Asian Studies Commons, Comparative Politics Commons, Defense and Security Studies Commons, International Business Commons, International Economics Commons, International Relations Commons, Library and Information Science Commons, Military and Veterans Studies Commons, Other International and Area Studies Commons, Physical and Environmental Geography Commons, Political Economy Commons, Public Economics Commons, Science and Technology Policy Commons, Technology and Innovation Commons